thejsj/colabExercises/README.md

 ## Iteration

 After sitting for about an hour in the computer, I finally figured this out.
 No Google, I promise!
-Basically, I went the recurrsion route, passing a long a list of the parent keywords and when there was no more child anymore, that meant that the combination was finished and was then added to an array.
-I then tested both methods (Manual and Programatic) to see if they matched.
+Basically, I went the recursion route, passing a long a list of the parent keywords and when there was no more child anymore, that meant that the combination was finished and was then added to an array.
+After it finishes, the script tests and compares both methods (Manual and Programmatic) to see if they match.

 I bet there's an easier way to do it, but that's who I figured it out.

+Here's the function:

-	def superFunction(options, level, listOfoptions):
+	def superFunction(options):
 	    global finalListOfOptions
 	    finalListOfOptions   = []
 	    def goThroughEachOne(options, level, listOfoptions):